SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 comparison weapon.
-Improvised weapons always use either melee combat or throwing, and they always receive an improvised weapon modiﬁer to the combat diﬃculty of +5 or more.
+Improvised weapons always use either melee combat or throwing, and they always receive an improvised weapon modiﬁer to the combat difficulty of +5 or more.
 On a card-played setback or a rolled Critical Failure when wielding the item, the improvised weapon breaks, the user hurts himself, or both -- the greater the roll fails, the worse the situation is.
 (If the user ends up hurting himself, use only the weapon